Thoughts & Ideas

 The only other alternative was to take a train which left Katihar at about 4 pm and reached Patna by 11 pm and consisted only of second-class sleeper coaches.
 One of those slow trains meant for ferrying cheap Bihari labour to Punjab.
 We decided on taking the train as through the good offices of the local Officers Association we were able to get tickets and reservation in sleeper class.
 Ananthan was coming in and out of drug induced coma and was on oxygen support.
 In one of his lucid moments, we asked him of how could we inform his folks of this incident.
 He was clear that his parents should be informed only if he became well or died.
 They lived somewhere in the interior of Tamil Nadu, knew no Hindi or English, and would have no clue as to how to handle the situation.
 However, he had a brother who worked somewhere in the armed forces and should be informed.

-So, we boarded the train - Ananthan on a stretcher under oxygen support, Mohit, a young lad who was some private doctor’s assistant and knew how to handle the oxygen cylinder, and myself.
+So, we boarded the train - Ananthan on a stretcher under oxygen support, my friend Mohit, a young lad who was some private doctor’s assistant and knew how to handle the oxygen cylinder, and myself.
 Thanks to a friendly coach conductor we got decent berths and the train was not too crowded.

 As we were approaching Patna, a fresh dilemma struck us.
 What were we to do after reaching Patna.
 How to get Ananthan off the train, what hospital to take him to etc. etc. However, luck was with us.
-LHO had been informed about the incident and the SBI fraternity, both from the Personnel Department and the Association, were in present in full force on Patna station.
+LHO had been informed about the incident and the SBI fraternity, both from the Personnel Department and the Association, were present in full force on Patna station.
 The Personnel Department was led from the front by the First Officer, Yashi Sinha, himself.

 They were aware of the train we were coming on, but had no clue as to in which coach we were in.
 Yashi had therefore stationed people all along the entire platform.
 He had also arranged for a doctor, ambulance, cash, police assistance etc. and we were immediately whisked to Patna Medical College Hospital.
 For the two days Ananthan was admitted there he received virtually no medical attention.
-Then it was decided to shift him to the private hospital of Dr. Abdul Hai, one of Patna’s leading surgeons where Ananthan was operated and over the next ten days slowly recovered and was back on his feet in about two weeks.
+Then it was decided to shift him to the private hospital of Dr. Abdul Hai, one of Patna’s leading surgeons where Ananthan was operated upon and over the next ten days slowly recovered and was back on his feet in about two weeks.

 Once Ananthan’s condition stabilised, Mohit and myself returned to Purnea.
-The first thing the Personnel Officer asked me was how come I was away from office for some ten odd days without a leave application.
+The first thing the Personnel Officer asked me was, "how come I was away from office for some ten odd days without a leave application".
 Mind you, this is the same guy who did not lift his little finger to help even though he was physically present in Katihar when the incident happened and he was aware of the situation and was fully aware of where and why I had gone!

 Every dark cloud has a silver lining.
 Ananthan had been desperately seeking an Inter Circle Transfer to Madras Circle.
 He got it on priority soon after he was well enough.
 And all our other friends who were seeking ICTs from Patna Circle thereafter plotted to seek out someone who would be willing to give them a glancing shot, not life threatening but just enough to get them an ICT.
 Ananthan got married soon after getting his ICT to a medical doctor.

 Pawan did not fare as well.
 Being the sole witness to the attempt to murder he remained under constant police and societal pressure for a long time.
 At the same time, he kept on getting transferred from one forsaken branch to another in Purnea Module over the next 3-4 years.
 He got caught up again in a highway hold up and his bike was snatched never to be returned.
 After a long time he got an ICT to his home state, Hyderabad.
 He was one of the brightest and most upright officers I have known.
 Typical Hyderabadi, absolutely unflappable but with nerves of steel.
-He retired as a DGM.
+He recently retired as a DGM.

 Saturday, May 27, 2023